AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 # data
 ###

-We will use data from the MedDataSets collection (more information on the datasets included in https://cran.r-project.org/web/packages/MedDataSets/MedDataSets.pdf)
+We will use data from the MedDataSets collection (more information on the datasets in https://cran.r-project.org/web/packages/MedDataSets/MedDataSets.pdf)

 ```{r cars}
 # install and load library